 The largest lake in Ireland is Lough Neagh, located in Northern Ireland.

 15,000 years ago Ireland was covered in glaciers.
-The movement of these ice sheets striped the soil, leaving tracts of flat, limestone ground, easily viewed in the Burren National Park.
+The movement of these ice sheets stripped the soil, leaving tracts of flat, limestone ground, easily viewed in the Burren National Park.

 The Wild Atlantic Way is the world’s longest coastal driving route, covering 2,500km from the Malin Head in Donegal to the Old Head in Kinsale in Cork.